ActorForth/bch-devsuite/docs/bitcoin-cash-upgrade-2022.md

 # Bitcoin Cash Upgrade 2022

-On May 15th, 2022, Bitcoin Cash will undergo a technical upgrade to further expand its virtual machine (VM) contracting capabilities. bch-devsuite users have to perform the upgrade before that.
+On May 15th, 2022, Bitcoin Cash will undergo a technical upgrade to further expand its virtual machine (VM) contracting capabilities. bch-devsuite version < 1.3.0 have to perform the upgrade.

 ## Instructions